simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 };
 ```

-This is presented to the client program, along with a series of routines for retrieving an instance, committing updates, checking for updates, and subscribing to changes to specific structures.
+This is presented to the client program, along with a series of routines for retrieving an instance, committing updates, and checking for updates.
 Implementations of these are described below.

 # Serial-Config Implementation
 ## Schema